dj-ryan/amazonq.nvim/README.md

 1. Authenticate with `:AmazonQ login`
 2. Start typing in a supported filetype
-3. Suggestions will automatically appear for common code patterns.
+3. Suggestions will automatically appear for common code patterns such as function declarations or variable assignments.
 Use your completion plugin or press `<Tab>` to accept.

 Inline suggestions and context-based triggers are enabled by default.
 To disable them: